MithrilJS/mithril.js/docs/lifecycle-methods.md

 ### Usage

-[Components](components.md) and [virtual DOM nodes](vnodes.md) and can have lifecycle methods, also known as *hooks*, which are called at various points during the lifetime of a DOM element.
+[Components](components.md) and [virtual DOM nodes](vnodes.md) can have lifecycle methods, also known as *hooks*, which are called at various points during the lifetime of a DOM element.

 ```javascript
 // Sample hook in component